Can You Take HRT If You’re Still Having Periods? | Clear Hormone Facts

 • The severity and type of menopausal symptoms experienced.

-• Your personal and family medical history including breast cancer or clotting disorders.
+• Your personal and family medical history including breast cancer, endometrial cancer, blood clots, stroke, liver disease, or clotting disorders.

-HRT should always be initiated under expert supervision with regular reviews every few months initially.
+HRT should always be initiated under expert supervision with regular reviews, especially during the first few months while symptoms and bleeding patterns are being assessed.

 The Role of Diagnostic Tests Before Starting HRT With Periods Present